 A well drafted Shareholders Agreement has to address all those difficult “what if” questions such as what happens if someone gets sick, dies, is fired (with or without cause) and what are the issues going forward that require a majority consent from the shareholders.

-How a shareholder exits the business and how, and at what value, do they sell their shares back to the company is a key topic that needs to be spelled out in the Shareholders Agreement.
+How a shareholder exits the business and how do they sell their shares back to the company (and at what value or valuation methodology) is a key topic that needs to be spelled out in the Shareholders Agreement.
 Many of these topics can result in fairly emotional discussions, but getting these important issues on the table before you close the deal will allow you to avoid massive headaches and disruption down the road.
 Don’t kid yourselves – these issues will arise, so take care of them now.

 Not being candid and honest about key issues